How to Play Multiplayer on Minecraft Java Edition

 Which Method Is Right for You?

-For a broader overview of all the ways to play with friends, check our how to play Minecraft with friends guide.
+For more options beyond Java Edition, check our how to play Minecraft with friends guide.